 AFTERNOON: South Kensington and Notting Hill or Bethnal Green

 South Kensington: Take the Tube to South Kensington for the Natural History Museum, where the film's dramatic climax sees cruel taxidermist Nicole Kidman attempting to add Paddington to her collection of endangered animals.
-Kids love looking at the dinosaurs at this popular museum, which homes its famous Diplodocus skeleton and a roaring T-Rex.
+Kids love looking at the dinosaurs at this popular museum, which homes a roaring T-Rex.

 The movie scene featuring the sewers under the museum was filmed in a reservoir underneath Finsbury Park, while the secret room scenario was actually filmed at Leavesden Film Studios, which is next door to Warner Bros.
 Studio Tour, where you can explore the magic of the Harry Potter movies.

 Notting Hill: Take a Circle line Tube to picture-pretty Notting Hill Gate, Paddingon's stomping ground.
 At 86 Portobello Road, you'll find Alice's Antiques which was used as the exterior for Gruber's Antiques shop in the movie.

 Bethnal Green: Take the Central line Tube to Bethnal Green to visit the V&A Museum of Childhood which has a huge collection of teddy bears, including Paddington.
 The Paddington toy on display is a British version that dates back to 1980.
 It's different to the American version because he wears a safety pin in his hat.

 Head to fine food purveyors Fortnum & Mason, which opens until 8pm Monday to Saturday and until 6pm on Sunday, for a jar of marmalade, Paddington's favourite food.
 The store's huge collection of marmalade includes flavours that range from lemon to grapefruit, cognac to whiskey.